iatenothingbutriceforthreedays/plunderludics/README.md

 add/change data in `_data/`

-add pages or change layout in `src/index.njk`, `src/things/category.njk` and `src/things/thing.njk` plain html or other files under `src/` will also work
+add pages or change layout in `src/index.njk`, `src/things/category.njk` and `src/things/thing.njk`. plain html or other files under `src/` will also work.

 install: